spinute/BPIDA-appendix/README.md

-# anon48
+# Supplemental Material for: Block-Parallel IDA* for GPUs

-supplemental material for socs2017 submission 48
+supplemental material for SoSC 2017 submission (fork)